 SIM…Subscriber Identification Module: the smart card necessary for the operation of GSM phones.

 Skimming…Copying the magnetic stripe encoding from one card to another.

 Smart Card…(aka Chip Card, IC Card)… A plastic credit card sized card that contains one or more semiconductor chips.
-In the capability category, there are three types:

 SET…Secure Electronic Transaction, a MasterCard/Visa backed standard to allow safe Internet trading via encryption certification of all parties involved in a transaction.